No child’s play

 Jharna is of the opinion that exercise solves most ailments and is worried that a lack of exercise may be responsible for Barnali's eyesight problems.

-general and paediatric optometry, is familiar with.
+It is a situation that Dr Supriyo Chatterjee, a senior consultant in general and paediatric optometry, is familiar with.
 "Two common causes of myopia include lack of outdoor activities resulting in increased television watching or playing computer games and parental pressure which results in long study hours without any breaks," he says.

 Parents with no time to look after their children further deteriorate the situation.
 "Many mothers often switch on the TV to keep their kids busy.
-Such a practice often leads children to become TV addicts and the eyes suffer from
+Such a practice often leads children to become TV addicts and the eyes suffer fromcontinued viewing," says the doctor.

 Parents, however, blame the intense competition in schools.
 "Our children have no time to play.
 My son studies in Class V and is so busy with school, tuition and creative writing classes that he has no time to play.
 We can't do much nowadays because the curriculum is so competitive," says Mandira, a housewife.